Loktak Lake Facts

 Loktak Lake Physical Description

-However, the wonderful Loktak Lake, for all its incredible splendor, may surprise you with its depth.
-That’s because, for a lake of its other dimensions, one stands out as hard to believe.
-That holds true due to the fact that its maximum measured depth of reaches a mere 15.1 ft (4.6 m).
-But the average depth of the unique body only equals a meager 8.9 ft (2.7 m).
+This bold statement holds true, nonetheless.
+The fact holds true due to the fact that its maximum measured depth of reaches a mere 15.1 ft (4.6 m).
+The average depth of the unique body only equals a meager 8.9 ft (2.7 m).
 Nature truly loves to astonish us with its variety.

 Loktak Lake Location, Formation, and Ecology

 The area in which Loktak Lake formed has a monsoon climate, and receives copious amounts of rainfall.
 As a result, it boasts an impressive array of plant life adapted to living in water.
-In fact, its rich biological diversity includes a total of 233 known species of aquatic plants.
-However, doubtless the remarkable phumdis, floating islands made of soil, plants, and organic matter, remain the best known.
+In fact, its biological diversity includes a total of 233 known species of aquatic plants.